-The manufacturers often recommend that the entire dose can be given in a single dose, but I recommend splitting the total daily dose into two doses and to take them after meals for better gastric tolerability.
+The manufacturers often recommend that the entire dose can be given in a single dose.
+But I recommend splitting the total daily dose into two doses and taking them after meals for better gastric tolerability.

-Copyright 2015, Rajnish Mago, MD.
+Copyright © 2016 to 2023, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.